numba/numba/docs/source/developer/threading_implementation.rst

 scope and also simple.
 The number of threads in use is specified by calling ``set_num_threads`` and the number of threads in use can be queried by calling ``get_num_threads``.These two functions are synonymous with their OpenMP counterparts (with the above restriction that the mask must be less than or equal to the number of launched threads).
-The execution semantics are also similar to OpenmP in that once a parallel region is launched altering the thread mask, it has no impact on the currently executing region but will have an impact on parallel regions executed subsequently.
+The execution semantics are also similar to OpenmP in that once a parallel region is launched, altering the thread mask has no impact on the currently executing region, but will have an impact on parallel regions executed subsequently.

 The Implementation
 ~~~~~~~~~~~~~~~~~~